unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Rejuvenation_**.
 If it dies, the naga returns to life in 1d6 days and regains all its hit points.
 Only a _wish_ tek skill can prevent this trait from functioning.

 **_Tekcasting_**.
 The naga is a 10th-level tekcaster.
 Its Tekcasting ability is Intelligence (tek skill save DC 14, +6 to hit with tek skill attacks), and it needs only verbal components to cast its tek skills.
-It has the following wizard tek skills prepared:
+It has the following arcanist tek skills prepared:

 Cantrips (at will): _mage hand_, _minor illusion_, _ray of frost_
 1st level (4 slots): _charm person_, _detect tek_, _sleep_